 The Corporation uses the Town of Southold (the Town) facilities; there is no written agreement for this arrangement.
-Also, the Town provided necessary insurance coverage to the Corporation for the year ended December 31, 2021.
+Also, the Town provided necessary insurance coverage to the Corporation for the years ended December 31, 2022 and 2021.

 NOTE 2: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES